techuties/tu-vm/README.md

 ## Governance

-This project is managed and maintained by [techuties.com](https://www.techuties.com) and is part of the Bastilities ecosystem.
+This project is managed and maintained by [TechUties](https://www.techuties.com).
 For enterprise support, integrations, and roadmap discussions, please reach out via Techuties.

 # 🤖 AI Platform - Professional Docker Setup